This online SOAP client allows you to test SOAP API. You can test local or public SOAP API.

 You can load your WSDL in order to retrieve functions list, and generate XML requests.
 It is a beta version, it does not completely handle all WSDL / XSD rules.

 You can also call your SOAP webservice without load a WSDL, in this case go to request section below.

 You can consult the user guide to help you to use this soap test online tool.

-1 - Request tab: Fill the URL of soap web service to test.
+- 1 - Fill the URL of soap web service to test.

-3 - Headers tab: Add a basic authentication if necessary.
+- 2 - Authentication tab: Add a basic authentication if necessary.

-5 - Request tab: Call your web service by clicking on "send" button
+- 5 - Call your SOAP web service by clicking on "send" button

 You can save your favorite soap requests so that you will find it during your next visits.

-Be careful, It is a local backup in your browser, it can be deleted at any time by your browser.
+Be careful, if you do not have an account it is a local backup in your browser, it can be deleted at any time by your browser.